peterjaap/Monuriki/README.md

 Next up; placing guild tiles on villages and keeping track of them.

 ### 11-01-2014
 Started building this.
-Created a HTML5 canvas abstract map version of the Shangri-la map with 13 villages and 23 villages, based on relative distances measured from the actual board.
+Created a HTML5 canvas abstract map version of the Shangrila map with 13 villages and 23 villages, based on relative distances measured from the actual board.
 I've put in most of the basics, now it's time to look at the nodeJS (or meteorJS?) side of things.